The Kiev Metro system is the city’s main mode of public transport. Three lines meet in the centre and connect over 50 stations.

 In practice you’d have to be a pretty heavy user of public transport for a pass to make economic sense.

 Stations open around 5.45 am (some a few minutes earlier, some later) and close at midnight or just after.
-Trains are fairly frequent.
+Trains are fairly frequent so no timetable is necessary.
 They usually come every 2 minutes during rush hour, at 10 minute intervals late at night, and around every 5 minutes at other times.

 To reach station lobby you’ll need to pass through some glass doors.
 Be sure you pick the right one.
 The entrance is marked ВХІД.
 HЕМАЄ ВХОДУ means ‘No entrance’ and indicates the exit doors.
 We emphasise this because these swinging doors are extremely heavy and getting smashed in the face with one is an unpleasant experience.